Sara Sampaio Flaunts Flawless Figure In Barely There Crop Top

 Though Sampaio has walked in an astonishing six runway shows for the popular lingerie brand, she still gets giddy when she puts on her angel wings for the first time each year.

 “They put so much work into these beautiful wings and beautiful outfits, and when you put it on you all of a sudden–well, I make a character for myself.
-Who I’m going to be on the runway,” she told AOL during a behind the scenes fitting for the 2018 show.
+Who I’m going to be on the runway,” she told AOL during a behind-the-scenes fitting for the 2018 show.

 The seasoned model also said that her experience as a Victoria’s Secret Angel is different than any other show she walks in.